WaywardHayward/adt-auto-ingestor/README.md

 _ℹ️ You must have [Access to the Azure Digital Twins instance](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-powershell#set-up-user-access-permissions "More on how to grand access to an Azure Digital Twins Instance can be found here.") you are running against __and__ have the role "Azure Digital Twins Data Owner" as a minimum to run this function app._

-This function app uses dotnetcore 3.1 LTS to build and run it use the standard dotnet commands.
+This function app uses dotnetcore 3.1 LTS to build and run it use the standard dotnet commands from within the src directory

 ```sh
 dotnet restore